 This course draws upon the entire body of writing (fictional and non-fictional) by and/or about women.
 In different semesters, it may focus on different themes, periods, genres, authors, or issues related to women.
-Prerequisite(s): Writing 102.
-Notes: Offered in the spring of odd years.
+Notes: Offered in spring of odd years.